-Purpose SIO.SYS serial speed control.
+SIO.SYS serial speed control.

 Syntax SIOSET [d: [type [usindex]]]

-Туре External - on device CAR:

-Remarks The SIOSET purpose is advanced serial protocol control for the SIO.SYS driver.
+The SIOSET purpose is advanced serial protocol control for the SIO.SYS driver.
 Typically, the serial transmission parameters are determined automatically and there is no need to change them.
 Sometimes however (e.g. when a drive was changed to another type at runtime) you may want to change them by hand.

 With no arguments given, SIOSET displays the current configuration for all drives.
 The type parameter has the following meaning:

 RESET The transmission parameters for the drive are cleared; they will be determined on next I/O request sent to that drive.

 NORMAL The drive works at standard baudrate.

-XF The drive uses the XF551 protocol.
+- XF The drive uses the XF551 protocol.

-US The drive uses the UltraSpeed protocol.
+- US The drive uses the UltraSpeed protocol.

-INDUS The drive uses the Indus protocol.
+- INDUS The drive uses the Indus protocol.

 When UltraSpeed is used, the additional usindex parameter allows to determine the serial speed.
-For example, the so called $3xSIO$ mode ($3x19200$, i.e. 57,6 kbps) requires \$08 as usindex value.
+For example, the so called 3xSIO mode (3x19200, i.e. 57,6 kbps) requires \$08 as usindex value.

-Caution: SIOSET does not work, if SIOOLD.SYS was loaded instead of SIO.SYS!
+CAUTION: SIOSET does not work, if SIO.SYS was loaded using the "/C" option!